jakedacatman/Discord.InteractivityAddon/README.md

  - Fully customizable selection from a list of objects
    - Works with messages or reactions
    - Makes user input easy
-   - Get more customizability by creating your own child of the `Selection` & `SelectionBuilder` classes
+   - Get more customizability by creating your own child of the `BaseMessageSelection` / `BaseReactionSelection` classes
  - Confirmation
  - Uptime counter